fixed expenses versus the price of gas

-At first glance it would seem that people were not buying homes because of gasoline prices.
+At first glance, it would seem that people were not buying homes because of gasoline prices.
 When I ask everyday folks that are happy in their homes and not looking to buy a new home if they think the housing market is falling because of gas prices they all say yes.
 It makes sense.
 We assume that most people that are buying homes will be commuting to work.

 Gas is only one log on the fire, but it is the one that seems to have people the most worried.
-One of the analysts I talked to said that it wasnt the price of gas, but the perception that the price of gas wouldnt be coming down.
-It is peoples perception that will affect their spending habit’s.
+One of the analysts I talked to said that it wasn’t the price of gas, but the perception that the price of gas wouldn’t be coming down.
+It is people’s perception that will affect their spending habits.
 Core inflation, interest rates are the biggest reasons that the housing market is in decline.

-Betty McGuire, a real estate broker in Sidney, MT, population around 8,000, agrees, “I dont think that many potential buyers will not buy because of higher gas prices.
+Betty McGuire, a real estate broker in Sidney, MT, population around 8,000, agrees, “I don’t think that many potential buyers will not buy because of higher gas prices.
 I believe they may adjust their wants or price range.
 The area I think where buyers may decide not to buy may be the RV market-because they may come out ahead to just rent a cabin or get a motel.”

 Now I just hate breaking 2 $20s or worst yet, a $50!
 Because you know once you break that bill, it’s spent!
 Those who just pull out the credit card to pay probably have a surprise when the bill comes at the end of the month!”Bob Miller is a real estate broker in the Sacramento, CA area.
 Miller says, “business, the economic news day-to-day has an effect on people and certainly gas has been in the news.
-Mortgages are traded in the secondary market, so they are affected like the stock market.
+Mortgages are traded in the secondary market, so they are affected by the stock market.
 First time home buyers are the most affected.
 The second time buyer has equity to roll over.
 The number one investment of a person is their house; they want to put their money to work for them.
 Condos in the city (Sacramento) seems to be coming back.
 Condos have to do with gas and the high price of a home with less of a commute.
-Singles and young couples want condos because they dont want the upkeep needs.”
+Singles and young couples want condos because they don’t want the upkeep needs.”

 According to the Department of Labor, the Cost of Living from June 2005 to June 2006 increased 4.3 percent while the earning and wages increased only 2.8 percent.
-These numbers are the part of the key, says Susan M. Wachter, Professor of Financial Management; Professor of Real Estate, Finance and City and Regional Planning, Wharton, University of Pennsylvania.
+These numbers are the part of the key, says Susan M. Wachter, Professor of Financial Management; Professor of Real Estate, Finance, and City and Regional Planning, Wharton, University of Pennsylvania.
 Wachter has written “The Inevitability of Market-Wide Underpriced Risk” (forthcoming 2006) “The American Mortgage in Historical and International Context.”
 (2005) and “Do Cities and Suburbs Cluster?”
 (1998).

-What we can hope for now are interest rates staying nominal, prices of homes coming down and the price of gas coming back down.
+What we can hope for now are interest rates staying nominal, prices of homes coming down, and the price of gas coming back down.
 All those events would help the cost of living come down and stay more in line with the annual wage increase.